 All appointments will be for a one-year term.

-Please ensure that you have all of the documentation available in digital format prior to beginning the nomination process.
+The following documentation is required in digital format.
 Please note that we only accept documents in .PDF form.

 Candidates for Urbanist-in-Residence must have: